 Beware of the latency

-The final recommendation is to be aware and keep track of the S3 latency.
-Suppose you’re reading a lot of objects from a medium-size instance such as r5d.2xlarge.
-You can expect to reach 200MB per second.
+The final recommendation is to be aware of and keep track of the S3 latency.
+Suppose you use a medium-size instance such as r5d.2xlarge.
+You can expect to reach 200MB per second of throughput.
 However, the latency — the time from request start to the first byte of data — can reach 100ms.
 In other words, if you are reading 20MB of data, latency can be 50% of your total request time.

 There are many cases where latency can bite you

-- Obviously, if you table a table that has a thousand files, each of them 20MB in size.
-That is the classic case of table fragmentation and you should compact such a table.
+- If you have a table with a thousand files, each of them 20MB in size, it is the classic case of table fragmentation and you should compact such a table.

 - You can have too many columns.
 Not only row groups in a Parquet file are read independently, but each column of data can be read independently.
 Worse, the current Spark code reads each column serially.
 Here, I don’t have any good suggestions other than increasing row group size, don’t read columns you don’t use, and waiting for Spark to improve